novohispano/fe_nanodegree_classes/04 JavaScript Basics/notes.md

 * Functions in javascript can be initialized in two different ways.
 * Function are objects.
+* Functions without names are anonymous functions.
+They can be passed as parameters as well.

 ```js
 var myFunc = function () {